Anticonvulsants for Chronic Pain

-The FDA has issued a warning on anticonvulsants and the risk of suicide and suicidal thoughts.
+The U.S. Food and Drug Administration (FDA) has issued a warning on anticonvulsants and the risk of suicide and suicidal thoughts.
 The FDA does not recommend that people stop using these medicines.
 Instead, people who take anticonvulsant medicine should be watched closely for warning signs of suicide.
-People who take anticonvulsant medicine and who are worried about this side effect should talk to a doctor.
+People who take anticonvulsant medicine and who are worried about this side effect should talk with a doctor.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 Medicine will be started in low doses and then slowly increased until it effectively reduces your chronic pain.

 Anticonvulsants are not safe for everyone.
 To avoid side effects and complications, be sure to tell your doctor about all medical conditions you have and other medicines you are taking.